-The Post Office do offer a useful re-direct service, alternatively you could provide your buyers with a bundle of pre-paid envelopes to forward any mail.
-This method would be suitable for letter, however parcels could be an issue, so remember to change your eBay account, Amazon and any other online shopping providers.
+The Post Office does offer a useful re-direct service, alternatively, you could provide your buyers with a bundle of pre-paid envelopes to forward any mail.
+This method would be suitable for letters, however, parcels could be an issue, so remember to change your eBay account, Amazon, and any other online shopping providers.

 The day before your move – What should you do?

 The day before your move you should defrost your fridge freezer.
 Place towels and a bowl to capture the water.
 Please let your appliance defrost naturally.
 Once you have moved your fridge freezer you will need to let it stand for at least 30 minutes, 1 hour to be safe.
 This gives the gases inside time to settle.